autocrypt/autocrypt/doc/level1.rst

 MIME part of the encrypted message payload.
-The encrypted payload in this case contains one Autocrypt-Gossip header for each recipient, which MUST include ``addr`` and ``keydata`` attributes with the relevant data from the sender's Autocrypt :ref:`peer state
+The encrypted payload in this case contains one Autocrypt-Gossip header for each recipient, which MUST include ``addr`` and ``keydata`` attributes with the relevant data from the sender's Autocrypt :ref:`peer data
-<peer-state>` about the recipient.
+<peer-data>` about the recipient.
 It SHOULD NOT contain a
 ``prefer-encrypt`` attribute.

 To avoid leaking metadata about a third party in the clear, an ``Autocrypt-Gossip`` header SHOULD NOT be added outside an encrypted MIME part.

-Updating Autocrypt Peer State from Key Gossip
+Updating Autocrypt Peer Data from Key Gossip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An incoming message may contain one or more Autocrypt-Gossip headers
 in the encrypted payload.
 Each of these headers may update the
-Autocrypt peer state of the recipient indicated by its ``addr`` value,
+Autocrypt peer data of the recipient indicated by its ``addr`` value,
 in the following way:

 1. If the ``addr`` value does not match any recipient in the mail's